What and Where to Eat in New Zealand

 As the world’s newest nation and the latest large country to be settled, New Zealand isn’t exactly steeped in traditional cuisines like you will find in other countries.
 New Zealand has a mix of Western, Polynesian and Asian influence when it comes to what New Zealander’s eat.
 However, there are a few food staples that New Zealand has made their own, from traditional methods for cooking food used by the Maori to sweet deserts invented in New Zealand.
 What’s more, it’s the quality of the food that the land and sea in New Zealand produce that makes the food in New Zealand special.

-For more foodie goodness, be sure to check out 11 Foods You Have to Try in New Zealand.
+For more foodie goodness, be sure to check out 11 Foods You Have to Try in New Zealand and The Foodie Guide to New Zealand.

 New Zealand Snacks to Look Out For